Australian Luxury High-Rise Uses AerosealBilly Pell

-When it opened for occupancy in 2008, the Arthur Street luxury office high rise in North Sydney, Australia was designed to get high marks for building performance.
-Unfortunately, the building had never come close to meeting expectations.
+When it opened for occupancy in 2008, the Arthur Street luxury office high rise in North Sydney, Australia was designed to be high-performance.
+Unfortunately, the building never came close to meeting expectations.
 Tenants were never happy with the AC, and energy costs were well beyond initial design levels.
-So when it was time to sell the iconic building, the owners of the building knew they had to resolve the problem.
+So when it was time to sell the iconic building, its owners knew they had to resolve the problem.

 - Building: Arthur Street Building